 In order to keep up with rapid pace of change, coffee shops must invest in technology, foster localness, and tirelessly champion quality with a professional and progressive mindset.
 Those able to do so will be best placed to navigate this unsettling chapter and lead the UK café industry into a new era of prosperity.

-This article was first published in Issue 4 of 5THWAVE magazine.
+From an article originally published in Issue 4 of 5THWAVE.